RedirectDev/Filmpro-build-version/README.md

 # Filmpro-build-version
-This is Movie site project buld version that was created in Vue you.
+This is Movie site project buld version that was created in Vue.

 https://filmpro-build-version.vercel.app